 In another case decided after Morrison, the ALJ dismissed the complaint because the complainant was a foreign national who worked exclusively in Switzerland for a foreign company and did not complain to superiors in the United States.
 Pik v.
 Credit Suisse AG, 2011-SOX-6 (ALJ Mar.
-3, 2011).
+3, 2011), aff'd ARB No. 11-034 (ARB May 31, 2012).
 The decision did not address the Morrison "transactional" test.